 Within Minnesota Rovers, there is a huge knowledge base you can tap into…all you have to do is ASK.
 There are many seasoned Minnesota Rovers that are always willing to help with the logistics of virtually any trip.
 If you can’t make it to a meeting to network, try utilizing the Rovers e-group to post a message and someone will steer you in the right direction.

 How do I know if my trip participants are active members?

-You can view a list of current members and their expiration date on the Member List section of your My Membership page.
-You can also search by name!
+You can view a list of current members and their expiration date on the Member List page.
+Current members will find a link to it on their My Membership page.
+For your convenience, the list is searchable by name!
 The list is updated automatically when someone signs up or renews online; however, there may be some lag time if a member signs up or renews in person or by mailing a check.
 In that case, please contact a membership director for verification or questions.